lleviraz/urban_segmentation/docs/index.md

 | <img src='images/image9.png'/> |
 | A sample of an input image before and after MinMax scaling and the corresponding mask (on the True mask: blue is residential, red for non-residential and green is other) |

-Note: in the initial stages of the project we attempted to use the [Fastai framework,](https://docs.fast.ai/), which includes a UNET architecture (unet_learner), and provided a very smooth quick start for segemtnation, however with these experiments we were not able to achieve satisfying performance on the test data.
+Note: in the initial stages of the project we attempted to use the [Fastai framework,](https://docs.fast.ai/), which includes a UNET architecture (unet_learner), and provided a very smooth quick start for segmentation, however with these experiments we were not able to achieve satisfying performance on the test data.

 Our first approach was to verify that the model is capable of learning by making sure it can overfit for a small dataset, this was successful, and the model was able to imitate the required masks perfectly.